flatironinstitute/kachery-p2p/README.md

 ### File Transfer

-Kachery-p2p can transfer arbitrary files, and also serializes numpy data from memory when used with the python programmatic interface.
+Kachery-p2p can transfer arbitrary files, and also serializes NumPy data from memory when used with the python programmatic interface.

 From command line (in a separate terminal):